bigjilm/ping-ponguin-react-app/README.md

 ## Usage

 To run the app, you need to clone the project.
 Then run `npm install` in the project directory.

+You need to have Node.js installed.
 And you need to setup a database, see [below](#mongo).

 The app is build for mobile screens.
 Thus it appears in a 375 x 667 px frame on big screens.